James Q. Wilson: Career

-He completed his B.A. at the University of Redlands in 1952, and he was its national collegiate debate champion in 1951 and 1952.
-He completed an M.A.
-(1957) and a Ph.D.
-(1959) in political science at the University of Chicago.
-From 1961 to 1987, he was the Shattuck Professor of Government at Harvard University.
+From 1961 to 1987, Wilson was the Shattuck Professor of Government at Harvard University.
 His 1975 book Thinking About Crime put forward a novel theory of incapacitation as the most effective explanation for the reduction in crime rates observed where longer prison sentences were the norm.
 Criminals might not be deterred by the threat of longer sentences, but repeat offenders would be prevented from further offending, simply because they would be in jail rather than out on the street.

 Wilson and George L. Kelling introduced the broken windows theory in the March 1982 edition of The Atlantic Monthly.
 In an article titled "Broken Windows", they argued that the symptoms of low-level crime and disorder (e.g. a broken window) create an environment that encourages more crimes, including serious ones.

 From 1987 to 1997, he was the James Collins Professor of Management and Public Policy at the UCLA Anderson School of Management at UCLA.
 From 1998 to 2009, he was the Ronald Reagan Professor of Public Policy at Pepperdine University's School of Public Policy.

 Wilson authored the university text American Government, and coauthored later editions with John J. DiIulio, Jr. The text has been widely sold, though its use became controversial in later years after universities alleged it to have inaccuracies and "right-wing bias".

 Wilson was a former chairman of the White House Task Force on Crime (1966), of the National Advisory Commission on Drug Abuse Prevention (1972–1973) and a member of the Attorney General's Task Force on Violent Crime (1981), the President's Foreign Intelligence Advisory Board (1985–1990), and the President's Council on Bioethics.
 He was a former president of the American Political Science Association.
 He served on the board of directors for the New England Electric System (now National Grid USA), Protection One, RAND, and State Farm Mutual Insurance.

 He was the chairman of the Council of Academic Advisors of the American Enterprise Institute.
 He was a member of the American Academy of Arts and Sciences, the American Philosophical Society, and the International Council of the New York-based Human Rights Foundation.